-7.8.2 Milltech
+7.7.2 Milltech

 As noted in the verification report for Milltech, Milltech completed Confidential Appendix A7 in relation to certain other economic factors, but did not claim injury for these factors other than a loss of manufacturing capacity (claimed on behalf of a domestic competitor that had ceased production in 2015).
-The verification team noted that this factor was not able to be considered for further verification as the closed domestic competitor is not part of the investigation.
+The verification team noted that this factor was not able to be considered for further verification as the closed domestic competitor did not participate in the investigation.

-7.8.3 Conclusion
+7.7.3 Conclusion